-The lake’s normal pool elevation is 201 feet above mean sea level (msl) for water supply.
+The lake’s normal pool elevation is 201 feet above mean sea level (msl).
 An automated network of real-time rainfall and stream flow monitoring stations continuously observes the rainfall and lake level.
-The State permit requires that any waters above elevation 201 must be “passed through” the reservoir by releasing it through one or more of the five gates.
-If the water is not passed from the bottom of the gates, rising water will overtop the gates and flow downstream anyway.
-Continued rises in the water level could overtop the dam and risk failure of the structure.
+The State permit for Lake Conroe requires that any waters above elevation 201 must be “passed through” the reservoir by releasing it through one or more of the five gates.
+During a storm event, if rising water is not released at the proper rate by allowing it to pass under the bottom of the gates, the gates can be overtopped risking failure of the structure.
 The excess waters released through the gates flow down the West Fork of the San Jacinto River.
 The gates are situated at about the center of the dam, which sits at the southern end of the lake.

-Releasing water before the lake reaches the 201-foot elevation would cause the streambed to fill prematurely.
+Pre-releasing water prior to a storm event is not an approved practice for Lake Conroe (or for most water supply reservoirs in Texas) for a number of reasons.
+Doing so would cause the streambed to fill prematurely.
 Then, even a very small amount of rain could cause the river to flow out of its banks unnecessarily.
-The gates, in reality, regulate how much of the water from the 444-square-mile watershed above Lake Conroe enters the streambed and can in many cases minimize the effects of a severe storm.
-Additionally, pre-releases would need to occur for approximately two weeks to lower the lake level significantly, which is well beyond accurate weather forecasting.
+In addition, it would take several weeks to safely release enough water to make a meaningful impact in a storm.
+Pre-releases would need to occur for weeks to lower the lake level significantly, which is well beyond the range of accurate weather forecasting.

 Did you know?

 The length of the dam is approximately 11,000 feet.
 Each gate is 40 feet wide, so the gates cover an area of the dam 200 feet long.
 When the lake reaches the 201-foot elevation, the gates are raised to keep water from spilling over them.
 Water is then released from beneath the gates.